nortikin/sverchok/README.md

   - make your own 'addons' on node layouts and utilise them with Sverchok 3dview panel in your everyday pipeline
   - access to Blender Python API (bpy) with special _Set_ and _Get_ nodes
   - upgrade Sverchok with pressing one button
-  - using genetic algorythm in your workflow
+  - using genetic algorithm in your workflow
   - insolation/radiation calculations
   - SVG drawing export from node tree
   - brep/NURBS/IFC exchange